paritybit-ai/XFL/README.md

 - Lightweight, open and easy to use:

   - Lightweight: low requirements on host performance.
-  - Open: support mainstream machine learning frameworks such as Pytorch and Tensorflow, and user can conveniently design their own horizontal federation models.
+  - Open: support mainstream machine learning frameworks such as PyTorch、TensorFlow、PaddlePaddle and Jax, and user can conveniently design their own horizontal federation models.
   - Easy to use: able to run in both docker environment and Conda environment.

 - Support for large language models